Radia Perlman: Career

-After graduation, she accepted a position with Bolt, Berenek, Newman (BBN), a government contractor that developed software for network equipment.
+After graduation, she accepted a position with Bolt, Beranek, and Newman (BBN), a government contractor that developed software for network equipment.
 While working for BBN, Perlman made an impression on a manager for Digital Equipment Corp and was offered a job, joining the firm in 1980.
-During her time working at Digital, she quickly produced a solution that did exactly what the team wanted it to; the Spanning Tree Protocol (STP).
-Which allows a network to deliver data reliably by making it possible to design the network with redundant links.
+During her time working at Digital, she quickly produced a solution that did exactly what the team wanted it to: the Spanning Tree Protocol.
+It allows a network to deliver data reliably by making it possible to design the network with redundant links.
 This setup provides automatic backup paths if an active link fails, and disables the links that are not part of the tree.
 This leaves a single, active path between any pair of network nodes.
-She is most famous for this invention, the Spanning Tree Protocol (STP), which is fundamental to the operation of network bridges.

-Perlman is the author of a textbook on networking called “Interconnections: Bridges, Routers, Switches, and Internetworking Protocols” and coauthor of another on network security called “Network Security: Private Communication in a Public World.”, which is a now popular college textbook.
+She is most famous for STP, which is fundamental to the operation of network bridges in many smaller networks.
+Perlman is the author of a textbook on networking called “Interconnections: Bridges, Routers, Switches, and Internetworking Protocols” and coauthor of another on network security called “Network Security: Private Communication in a Public World”, which is a now popular college textbook.
 Her contributions to network security include trust models for Public Key Infrastructure, data expiration, and distributed algorithms resilient despite malicious participants.

 She left Digital in 1993 and joined Novell.
 Then, in 1997 she left Novell and joined Sun Microsystems.
-Over the course of her career she has earned some 80 patents, 40 of them while working for Sun Microsystems, where in 2007 she held the title of Distinguished Engineer.
-She has taught courses at the University of Washington, Harvard University and MIT, and has been the keynote speaker at events all over the world.
-Perlman is the recipient of awards such as Lifetime Achievement awards from Usenix and the Association for Computing Machinery’s Special Interest Group on Data Communication (SIGCOMM).
+Over the course of her career, she has earned over 200 patents, 40 of them while working for Sun Microsystems, where in 2007 she held the title of Distinguished Engineer.
+She has taught courses at the University of Washington, Harvard University, MIT, and Texas A&M, and has been the keynote speaker at events all over the world.
+Perlman is the recipient of awards such as Lifetime Achievement awards from USENIX and the Association for Computing Machinery’s Special Interest Group on Data Communication (SIGCOMM).